 - 1/2 teaspoon ground cloves

 - 3 cups coconut milk

 - 1 cup vegetable stock

-- approximately 2 dozen basil leaves washed and dried
+- approximately 2 dozen fresh basil leaves, washed and dried

 - a few thin red or green jalapeño slices for garnish

 Preheat the oven to 400 ° F, adjust a rack to the center, and add the potatoes in an even layer to a sheet pan.
 Drizzle them with the 2 tablespoons of olive oil and sprinkle generously with salt and pepper.
 Move the pan around to be sure all of the potatoes are evenly coated.

 Once it's preheated, place the sheet pan in the oven and roast the potatoes until they’re tender when pierced with a fork, about 40 minutes.
 Jiggle the pan to move the potatoes around about halfway through the cooking time.
 The skins should be wrinkled and slightly golden when they're done.

 While the potatoes are still hot on the sheet pan, gently press them down to "smash" them.
 You can use a smooth-bottomed meat mallet, the bottom of a small sauté pan -- or, my new favorite kitchen gadget, the Smood.